humanprotocol/human-protocol/packages/sdk/python/human-protocol-sdk/docs/index.md

 - **Statistics**: Access protocol-wide metrics and analytics
 - **Encryption**: Secure message encryption using PGP for private communications

+!!! info "Subgraph access and rate limits"
+    The SDK calls public subgraph endpoints by default.
+Unauthenticated requests are rate-limited and may return errors.
+For higher limits, use your own [API key](https://thegraph.com/docs/it/subgraphs/querying/managing-api-keys/).

 ## Key Features

 ### Smart Contract Interactions